Custom Blinds Shop

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool gets an exact ZAR price for a product at specific dimensions, distinguishing it from sibling tools like search_products or configure_product by specifying its function and output.
+The description clearly states the tool's function: 'Get an exact ZAR price for a product at specific dimensions.'
+This provides a specific verb ('Get'), resource ('price'), and scope ('product at specific dimensions'), distinguishing it from siblings like get_product or get_delivery_estimate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.